Help Your Child or Teen

 Halcyon groups are designed to teach strategies to manage stress responses and develop a growth mindset to meet challenges.
 Research shows that these two skills are powerful tools that can determine success in daily life and school even more than IQ or abilities.

-Group lessons will include powerful visualization exercises based on self-hypnosis, strategies to reduce anxiety, discussions about the unique intensities and sensitivities of giftedness, motivation techniques to handle challenges, lessons about the brain science of stress responses and optimal learning, mindset strategies, movement, mindfulness exercises and cognitive behavioral techniques that are proven to reduce stress and anxiety and improve performance in school, activities and social relationships.
+Group lessons will include visualization exercises based on self-hypnosis, strategies to reduce anxiety, discussions about the unique intensities and sensitivities of giftedness, motivation techniques to handle challenges, lessons about the brain science of stress responses and optimal learning, mindset strategies, mindfulness exercises and cognitive behavioral techniques that are proven to reduce stress and anxiety and improve performance in school, activities and social relationships.

 Halcyon groups meet for 6 sessions.
 Parents are provided with materials to support the journey of their child or teen.